joshbegley/nyt-latest/README.md

 `The sealing of the case against Hadley Palmer, 53, who must register as a sex offender for secretly filming minors, has revived questions about judicial favoritism for the wealthy.
 Lawyers say they were trying to protect her victims.`\
 https://nytimes.com/2022/02/18/nyregion/hadley-palmer-greenwich.html?searchResultPosition=8

 **It’s Norway’s Games Again.
-What’s the Secret?**\
+What’s Its Secret?**\
-`Norway’s outsize standing at the top of the Winter Games medal count has drawn experts from other countries to try to figure out how the tiny nation keeps doing it.`\
+`Norway won its record 15th gold medal on Friday, the kind of success that has drawn experts from other countries trying figure out how the tiny nation keeps doing it.`\
 https://nytimes.com/2022/02/18/sports/its-norways-games-again-whats-the-secret.html?searchResultPosition=9

 **South Korea prepares for another Covid-era national election.**\